conan-io/docs/reference/commands/search.rst

 .. code-block:: bash

 	positional arguments:
         pattern             Pattern name, e.g. openssl/* or package recipe reference if "-q" is used. e.g.
                             MyPackage/1.2@user/channel

     optional arguments:
         -h, --help            show this help message and exit --case-sensitive      Make a case-sensitive search
         -r REMOTE, --remote REMOTE
                                 Remote origin
-      --raw                 Print a plain text line for each result, only if pattern is not a package recipe reference.
-      -q QUERY, --query QUERY
+        --raw                 Print just the list of recipes --table TABLE         Outputs html file with a table of binaries -q QUERY, --query QUERY
                                 Packages query: "os=Windows AND (arch=x86 OR
                                 compiler=gcc)".
 The "pattern" parameter has to be a package recipe reference: MyPackage/1.2@user/channel
+        -o, --outdated        Show only outdated from recipe packages

 **Examples**

 .. code-block:: bash